DomDew/strapi-plugin-fuzzy-search/README.md

 # Why use fuzzysort and not something like Fuse.js?

 While [Fuse.js](https://github.com/krisk/Fuse) proofs to be an amazing library, it can yield unexpected results and what is to be perceived as "false positives" (by a human) when searching through longer strings.
 Fuzzysort aims to solve this problem by introducing the evaluation and scoring of exact matches.
 Since we had issues with Fuse.js and it's underlying algorithm, we opted for fuzzysearch to do the heavy lifting instead.

+# Found a bug?

+If you found a bug or have any questions please [submit an issue](https://github.com/DomDew/strapi-plugin-fuzzy-search/issues).
+If you think you found a way how to fix it, please feel free to create a pull request!